Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Experiments

 The driving performance of driving policies trained using PS-GAIL and RAIL was assessed by performing experiments in the simulator. \Cref{fig:rmse_psgail_rail} shows root mean square error results for prediction horizons up to \SI{20}{\second}.
 These plots indicate that the multi-agent learning approaches PS-GAIL and RAIL capture expert behavior more faithfully than single-agent GAIL.
 This performance discrepancy is especially pronounced for longer prediction horizons, where the errors for single-agent policies begin to accumulate rapidly.
 Further, reward augmentation results in better local imitation performance, as seen by the lowest RMSE values.

 The superior performance of PS-GAIL and RAIL is further illustrated by~\Cref{fig:undesirable_psgail_rail}.
 These validation results empirically demonstrate that PS-GAIL and RAIL policies are less likely to lead vehicles into collisions, extreme decelerations, and off-road driving.
-This serves as further illustration that the PS-GAIL training procedure encourages stabler interactions between agents, thereby making them less likely to encounter extreme or unlikely driving situations.
+This shows that the PS-GAIL training procedure encourages stabler interactions between agents, thereby making them less likely to encounter extreme or unlikely driving situations.
 The inclusion of domain knowledge is especially significant here as seen by the reduction in the values of the undesirable metrics of driving.